keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 By unpicking oxygen from its water surrounds, bacteria had begun to inexorably rust the oceans.
 The iron deposited in solid scabs, layered in puff-pastry sheets of blood red and dull metal hues.
 Rolled, pressed, and folded by the tectonic slippage below.

-The Hamersley Range in the Pilbara region of Western Australia preserves some of the most arresting evidence of this process; resurfaced testaments to this palnetary-wide haemorrhaging.
+The Hamersley Range in the Pilbara region of Western Australia preserves some of the most arresting evidence of this process; resurfaced testaments to this planetary-wide haemorrhaging.

 ![Hamersley Range Banded Iron Formation](/images/BIF_Hameresley_ranges.jpg)